Foxglove Oval, Foxglove Road, Mt Colah (Google Maps; UBD map 114, ref A13; Gregorys map 162, ref F13).

 Centre meetings are conducted under the rules of competition of LAANSW, together with local Centre rules as passed by the Committee.
 A copy of the LAANSW booklet Notes for the Guidance of Officials, and full details of local Centre rules are carried by the Track and Field Officer, at all meetings and everyone is welcome to refer to them.

 Athletes registering with the Centre for the first time must produce Proof of Age at the time of registration.
 The ideal proofs of age are a birth certificate or passport.
-The age group for an athlete is determined by the age the athlete will be on 30 September in the year of registration.
+The age group for an athlete is determined by the age the athlete will be turning in the 2020 calendar year (e.g. an athlete born in 2010 will be an U10 athlete for the 2019-20 season).

 If children and adults want to try out Little Athletics, a one-week Free Trial period is allowed during September only.
 If the child wishes to compete on the following Saturday, she or he must join the centre and become a registered and paid-up Little Athlete.
 Prior to taking part in the Trial, all Trial Athletes must complete a Trial Athlete form.